NathanVaughn/nathanv.me/content/work-experience/bell-flight/index.md

 [Parquet files](https://parquet.apache.org/), [Databricks](https://www.databricks.com/),
 and [Azure Batch](https://azure.microsoft.com/en-us/products/batch), we were able to analyze data much more quickly at a fraction of the cost.
-The monthly data storage cost became negligible and we were able to spin up and down servers to analyze data automatically on-demand to process data in parallel.
+The monthly data storage cost became negligible and we were able to spin up servers automatically on-demand to process data in parallel, and then shut them down when not in use.
 This reduced our annual Azure bill by over $30,000.

 Additionally, I implemented and managed nearly all of Innovation's CI/CD with Azure Pipelines and on-premises build agents.
 When I started, automated testing,